 - 1/2 mashed ripe banana (about 1/4 cup)

-- 1/4 cup ghee or butter at room temperature (or for a vegan substitute, Spectrum organic shortening or vegan margarine)
+- 1/4 cup butter or ghee, at room temperature (for vegans substitute – coconut oil, Spectrum organic shortening or vegan margarine)

 - 3 tablespoons canola oil